 For twenty years after that I don’t remember whether I felt this way.
 I probably got choked up and cried at movies, but like most people I thought this was unimportant so it made little impression.

 In 1998 my kundalini woke up and I began to experience this emotion frequently and spontaneously.
 Now for the first time I recognized that the feeling was connected with God.
 I felt or knew that the universe is divine, and this fact was so beautiful and wonderful that it made me cry.
 Gradually over a period of several years these crying jags became more intense until they reached a peak one day when I couldn’t stop crying for hours.
 It started when I looked out through the dirty windshield of a car in the rain and felt in the heart that the whole gray dreary rain-smeared world was God.
 My girlfriend was so worried that she wanted to take me to an emergency room.
 But I felt perfectly fine.
 During that episode I asked God for a sign and received one.
-That’s the only time I’ve done that.
+That’s the only time that has happened to me.
+(For a longer account of this experience, see ‘After My Kundalini Woke Up‘.)

 In the following years the crying gradually became less intense.
 Nowadays, 17 years later, I still feel the divinity of the universe pretty frequently and I still tend to cry a little bit when it happens.
 It’s not a big deal now.
 Usually my eyes get moist and I choke up a little bit.